CERT-Polska/n6/docs/src/install_and_conf/step_by_step/system.md

 ## RabbitMQ

-*RabbitMQ* is an open source message broker software that implements the Advanced Message Queuing Protocol (AMQP).
-RabbitMQ is responsible for communication between most of the *n6 pipeline* components.
+*RabbitMQ* is an open source message broker software that implements Advanced Message Queuing Protocol (AMQP).
+The broker is responsible for communication between most of the *n6 pipeline* components.

 ### Installing and Starting